bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 at runtime.
 A value treated as `A` _is_ an `A`.
 Consequently formal and actual value types are always identical, a distinction in practice unnecessary.

-A type that is _derived_ from a _base type_ is said to be a specialisation of the more general type -- and vice versa -- the _base type_ is said to be the generalisation of more special _derived_ type.
+> A type that is derived from a base type is said to be a specialisation of
+> the more general type -- and vice versa -- the base type is said to be the
+> generalisation of more special derived type.

 In contrast to implementation inheritance a specialisation is a strictly more _limited_ type than its generalisation.
-It can neither add fields nor can it widen the range or type of possible values.
+It can neither add fields nor can it widen the range or change the type of possible values.
 The set of all possible values of a specialisation `B` (of `A`) is a strict subset of the set of possible values of the generalisation type `A`.
 Yet, any value in the set the of more special type `B` can appear (at least) in